Salesforce in 2017: predictions for the future

 Pritam’s 2017 Salesforce predictions:

-Introduce the concept of virtual reality Think of the possibilities for Virtual Realities ads, the new platforms you can tap into to advertise for Marketing.
+“I predict that Salesforce will introduce the concept of virtual reality.
+Think of the possibilities for Virtual Realities ads, the new platforms you can tap into to advertise for Marketing.

 Matthew Unger (@ungermatt)